Marks & Spencer plans to open 100 stores in India by 2016

-MUMBAI (Reuters) - Britain’s largest clothing retailer Marks & Spencer (MKS.L) on Tuesday said it will open a hundred stores in India by 2016 instead of 86 as planned last year.
+MUMBAI, May 20 (Reuters) - Britain’s largest clothing retailer Marks & Spencer on Tuesday said it will open a hundred stores in India by 2016 instead of 86 as planned last year.

 The clothing retailer, which runs 40 stores in the country, said its Indian same-store-sales grew 13 percent in the fiscal year ended March 2014.